TenKeyLabs/dappwright/README.md

 # dAppwright

-E2E testing for dApps using Playwright + MetaMask
+E2E testing for dApps using Playwright + MetaMask or Coinbase Wallet

 This is a fork of [dAppeteer](https://github.com/chainsafe/dappeteer)